 We also held a brief introductory meeting with the Water User Committee; where we also asked about the details of the reservoir tank, the role of the people of the community for its construction.
 Towards the end of our first week, we decided on our first weekly leaders; Harriet and Pratikshya.

-Our first week here was a bit of a warm up before all the intense weeks ahead of us; filling the short comings of the previous cycle and moving ahead with our own goals.
+Our first week here was a bit of a warm up before all the intense weeks ahead of us; picking up from the work of the previous cycle and moving ahead with our own goals.
 All in all, this was November Charlie 9’s first week in Adamar.

 Written by Volunteer Ayush